TUDelft-PRIME-Books/Linear-Algebra/Chapter3/MatrixOperations.md

 :label: Exc:MatrixOps:InterpretATA

 The special case in the previous exercise where $A = B$ will become very important when we will look at orthogonal projections.
-For now, show that: the columns of a matrix $A$ are orthogonal if and only if the matrix $A^TA$ is a diagonal matrix.
+For now, show that the columns of a matrix $A$ are orthogonal if and only if the matrix $A^TA$ is a diagonal matrix.

 ::::::